Create a lower-resolution time series

 You can take the mean, standard deviation, min and max of the time

 series when going to a lower time resolution.
 The options sum above,

 sum below and number are used in combination with a threshold.
 This

 allows the construction of heating degree days (sum above 17°C),

 warm days (number of days with temperature above the 95th

 percentile), number of days with dense fog (number below 201m), etc.

 The threshold can be specified in the absolute units of the time

 series, as percentile, or relative to the 1971-2000 normals.

-Note that the Climate Explorer cannot correlate two time series
+Note that the Climate Explorer cannot correlate two datasets

 with a different time resolution, you should always use this function